Trump's Different Responses To The Orlando And Vegas Massacres Reveal His Hypocrisy

 Today we know from his actions ― from banning transgender people from the military to calling for allowing employers and businesses to discriminate against gay, lesbian and bisexual people ― that Trump is in fact the most anti-LGBTQ president in modern American history.
 His statements back then expose the blatant lies and hypocrisy of a man who would say anything to get elected.
 (Much of the media of course allowed it to go unchecked, as Trump was making promises at the same time to enemies of LGBTQ people while many prominent political reporters ignored those promises while propping Trump up as LGBTQ-friendly.)

-Trump, revealing his vitriolic bigotry once again, also said in that speech that “a radical Islamic terrorist” perpetrated the mass murder and used the shooting to promote his restrictive immigration polices and what would become his Muslim bans.
+Trump, displaying his vitriolic bigotry, also said in that speech that “a radical Islamic terrorist” perpetrated the mass murder.
+He used the shooting to promote his restrictive immigration polices and what would become his Muslim bans.
 “Hillary Clinton’s catastrophic immigration plan will bring vastly more radical Islamic immigration into this country, threatening not only our society but our entire way of life,” he bellowed.

 But in fact, the shooter, Omar Mateen, was an American citizen, a man who grew up within a homophobic American culture in which the extremist Christian evangelical ideology of people like Jerry Falwell Jr. and Pat Robertson ― Trump supporters― has promoted the kind of hate and bigotry against LGBTQ people that has led to violence many times.
 Mateen was raised within the Muslim faith, like millions of other people who peacefully practice their faith, but wasn’t even very religiously observant.
 He had no ties to any terrorist groups.
 But he was very much a homophobe, so much so that he’d become angry, according to his father, upon seeing two men kiss in front of his son in Miami.